tushortz/youversion-bible-client/DOCS.md

 }
 ```

+The client automatically extracts and processes the `data` field, returning structured Pydantic models.

 ## Rate Limiting

 The YouVersion API has rate limits.
 The client handles this automatically with appropriate delays and retries.
+For best practices:

+- Use `AsyncClient` with `asyncio.gather()` for concurrent requests
+- Implement your own rate limiting if making many sequential requests
+- Handle `429 Too Many Requests` errors gracefully

 ## Contributing